Netflix has always done things a bit differently when it comes to Android TV devices.

 Note: We won’t be installing the Android TV version of the Netflix ZPK.
-We’ll be installing the pure Android version instead.
+Instead, we’ll be installing the pure Android version.

 Open your web browser of choice.
-Again, for this example we’re going to be using Google Chrome.
-However you can use whatever browser you’re comfortable with as long as it can download files and save them to your internal storage.
+Again, for this example, we’ll be using Google Chrome.
+However, you can use whatever browser you’re comfortable with if it can download files and save them to your internal storage.

-In the URL bar, you can get to APKMirror in one of two ways.
+In the URL bar, you can get to APKMirror in two ways.

 Browse to APKMirror.com

-You can type APKMirror.com in the URL bar and navigate through their menu system.
+You can type APKMirror.com in the URL bar and navigate their menu system.

-This site has have literally thousands of different APK files to choose from, so I definitely recommend checking them out.
+This site has thousands of APK files, so I recommend checking them out.

-It’s worth noting that there are seventeen pages of Netflix apps, so it may be difficult to find the correct version to download.
+It’s worth noting that there are seventeen pages of Netflix apps, so finding the correct version to download may be challenging.

 Or Use My Direct Links

-I created the Bit.ly shortened version because it’s much easier to type into your Android box using an airmouse.
+I created the Downloader app shortened version because it’s much easier to type into your Android box using an airmouse.